Chinese and Mekong cops team up against one of Asia's biggest meth cartels | The Japan Times

-BANGKOK – Chinese drug police are working with Mekong countries to strike at the heart of a mega-rich meth syndicate as the region targets top-level drug traffickers instead of street dealers.
+BANGKOK – Chinese drug police are working with Mekong countries to strike at the heart of a mega-rich meth syndicate, a senior Beijing drug czar said, as the region targets top-level drug traffickers instead of street dealers.

-“They are one of the major threats,” said deputy commissioner Andy Tsang on the sidelines of a meeting to stamp out a regional plan on Friday.
+“They are one of the major threats,” said deputy commissioner Andy Tsang on the sidelines of a meeting Friday to stamp out a regional plan.

 “The region as a whole, China included, will do our best to hit it where it hurts the most,” he said.